 In another first for North Pacific, Hull No. 1 has a twin-engine configuration.
-The standard setup is 405-hp Cummins QSL9s, with a single-engine configuration or higher-horsepower twins also available.
+The standard setup is a single 405-horsepower Cummins QSL9.
+Higher-horsepower twins are also available.
 During our sea trial, the twin 405s proved an ideal match for her CE Class A hull, returning impressive range for a semi-displacement boat: 3,240 nautical miles at 6 knots; 2,835 nm at 7 knots; 1,851 nm at 8 knots; and 1,156 nm at 10 knots, all with a 10 percent reserve.
 She topped out at just shy of 13 knots, where she will still make more than 500 nm.
 Twin skegs protect the running gear.

 North Pacific's continued evolution of its interiors, which we first saw a few years back on the 450 Pilothouse, adds refinement on the 590.
 Classic-style interiors are available throughout the model line, but I liked the horizontal-grain teak with wenge accents.
-They
+They are a fine contrast to the white oak soles and leather-wrapped handrails throughout her one-level salon.